crithub/crithub/README.md

 ### Web server (no assigned hostname, using Hetzner default)

-This is simply just used as a host for the [Cobalt Online website](https://cobaltonline.ml)
-It's a Hetzner CX11 VPS, costing just £2.58 a month for the following resources.
+This is simply just used as a reverse proxy for the Minecraft server (IP is cobalt-online.xyz) It's a Hetzner CX11 VPS, costing just £2.58 a month for the following resources.

 CPU: Intel Xeon Skylake (1 vCPU @ 2.25GHz)